Operation Causeway: Support and rejection

 Admiral Ernest J. King, Chief of Naval Operations was a high-profile supporter of Operation Causeway.
 He was opposed by General MacArthur, who pushed for the invasion of Luzon in the Philippines and argued for bypassing Taiwan.
-Admiral Raymond Spruance, commanding the Fifth Fleet, concurred with MacArthur that Operation Causeway was unrealistic without further significant reinforcements in the Pacific theater; instead, Spruance proposed the capture of Iwo Jima and Okinawa, the latter an island smaller than Taiwan and therefore did not require additional troops diverted from Europe.
+Admiral Raymond Spruance, commanding the Fifth Fleet, concurred with MacArthur that Operation Causeway was unrealistic without further significant reinforcements in the Pacific theater; instead, Spruance proposed the capture of Iwo Jima and Okinawa, the latter an island smaller than Taiwan which therefore did not require additional troops to be diverted from Europe.

 In June 1944, Army Chief of Staff General George Marshall, urged MacArthur to reconsider his insistence of landing in the Philippines and instead focus on a more direct route to Japan through Taiwan and Kyushu.
 Marshall agreed with the JSSC that if the Allies would eventually require a port on the coast of mainland China, it was better to seize Taiwan sooner rather than later.
-Marshall wrote, "We must be careful not to allow our personal feeling and Philippine political considerations to override our great objective, which is the early conclusion of the war with Japan... 'bypassing' is in no way synonymous with 'abandonment.'"
+Marshall wrote, "We must be careful not to allow our personal feeling and Philippine political considerations to override our great objective, which is the early conclusion of the war with Japan... 'bypassing' is in no way synonymous with 'abandonment'."

 At a high-level meeting in Pearl Harbor in July 1944, President Franklin Roosevelt conferred with General MacArthur and Admiral Nimitz.
 MacArthur balked at Operation Causeway and advised the president accordingly.
 Causeway was not formally rejected at the Pearl Harbor conference in July 1944, although MacArthur opposed it and Nimitz was, at best, lukewarm.
 While Admiral William Leahy, Chief of Staff to the President and de facto Chairman of the Joint Chiefs, expressed support for MacArthur's plan after the meeting, Roosevelt deferred judgement to his military experts.
 In the months afterwards planners continued to debate the feasibility and strategic necessity of the planned assault on Taiwan.
 On July 27, planners at the Joint Chiefs of Staff (Joint Strategic Survey Committee), confirmed their intention to bypass Luzon and invade Taiwan, although the final decision had not been signed by the Joint Chiefs themselves.